What data does Atlan store with the Microsoft Teams integration?

 The Marketplace integration uses Azure Bot Service to receive Teams events and a secure, multi-tenant integration service to route them to the correct Atlan tenant backend.
 Sensitive endpoints aren't publicly exposed, and Azure-to-AWS traffic is over a site-to-site VPN.
 Secrets (including Teams tokens) are kept in AWS Systems Manager Parameter Store.
 The ingress service maps Teams workspace IDs to the corresponding Atlan tenant in a lightweight database.

-Who can configure the Microsoft Teams integration?
+Who can configure Microsoft Teams integration

 Only Atlan admins can connect the tenant and manage which Teams channels are used for announcements and alerts.
 The Atlan Assistant can then be used within the approved channels by workspace members.
 End users can share Atlan links into Teams, and the bot expands the link with context (title and metadata) without exporting asset data from Atlan beyond that preview.